Non-uniform Stability of Damped Contraction Semigroups: Non-uniform stability of damped partial differential equations

 \subsubsection{Exact observability of the Schr\"odinger group}

 In order to apply Proposition~\ref{prp:SchObstoRG} to the damped wave equation~\eqref{eq:2Dwave} we need to understand the observability properties of the Schr\"odinger group on $\Omega$.
-Of particular interest here is the case of exact observability of the Schr\"odinger group, which corresponds to \eqref{eq:SchObs} being satisfied for constant functions $M_S$ and $m_S$.
-In such cases Proposition~\ref{prp:SchObstoRG} immediately yields the resolvent growth rate $\|(is-A+BB^*)\inv\|\lesssim 1+s^2$ so by Theorem~\ref{thm:sg_decay} and Remark~\ref{rem:BT} classical solutions of the corresponding abstract Cauchy problem decay like (and in fact faster than) $t^{-1/2}$ as $t\to\infty$.
-This has been proved in \cite{AnaLea14}, but we mention that similarly as in~\citel{JolLau19arxiv}{App.~B} Proposition~\ref{prp:SchObstoRG} also allows us to deal with the much more general situation where \eqref{eq:SchObs} is satisfied for coefficients $M_S, m_S$ which satisfy suitable lower bounds but need not be constant.
-We take advantage of this added generality in the example in Section~\ref{sec:BurZui} below.
+Of particular interest here is the case of exact observability of the Schr\"odinger group, which corresponds to~\eqref{eq:SchObs} being satisfied for constant functions $M_0$ and $m_0$.
+In such cases Proposition~\ref{prp:SchObstoRG} immediately yields the resolvent bound $\|(is-A_{B})\inv\|\lesssim 1+s^2,\ s \in \R,$ so by Theorem~\ref{thm:sg_decay} (and Remark~\ref{rem:BT}) classical solutions of the corresponding abstract Cauchy problem decay like (and in fact faster than) $t^{-1/2}$ as $t\to\infty$.
+This was first proved in~\cite{AnaLea14}, but we mention that, similarly as in~\citel{JolLau20}{App.~B}, Proposition~\ref{prp:SchObstoRG} also allows us to deal with the much more general situation where~\eqref{eq:SchObs} is satisfied for functions $M_0$ and $m_0$ which satisfy suitable lower bounds but need not be constant.
+We take advantage of this added generality in Section~\ref{sec:BurZui} below.